Mendeley/api-design-documentation/README.md

 * Programming languages - languages: not all languages have the same support for concurrency/HTTP features

-* Syncing vs non-syncing - Getting lots of data vs on-demand
+* Syncing vs non-syncing - getting lots of data vs on-demand

 * Release cycles -  can vary widely between webapps (days) and installed apps (months when you consider how long it takes people to upgrade)